marinoandrea/DCPLschema/docs/reference/positions.md

 # Normative Positions

-Normative frames are a specific type of object, representing Hohfeld’s framework of normative concepts which includes 8 notions, distributed on 2 squares, concerning respectively deontic (or duty-related) and potestative (or power-related) directives.
+Normative frames are a specific type of object, representing Hohfeld’s framework of normative concepts[^1] which includes 8 notions, distributed on 2 squares, concerning respectively deontic (or duty-related) and potestative (or power-related) directives.

 <figure markdown="span">
   ![Hohfeld's Framework](/assets/images/hohfeld.png){ width="400" }